wallarm/product-documentation/docs/latest/waf-installation/kubernetes/sidecar-proxy/customization.md

 Global settings are set by the [default Helm chart values](https://github.com/wallarm/sidecar/blob/main/helm/values.yaml).
 This configuration can be overridden by the `values.yaml` file provided by the user during `helm install` or `helm upgrade`.

-There is no fixed number of available global configuration options.
-The Wallarm Sidecar proxy solution is based on the standard Kubernetes components, thus the global solution configuration is largely similar to the Kubernetes stack configuration.
+The number of available global configuration options is unlimited.
 Care should be taken when customizing the solution since it allows complete change of the resulting Pod and improper solution function as a result.
 Please rely on the Helm and Kubernetes documentation when changing global settings.

 ### Per-pod settings

+Per-pod settings allow customizing the solution behavior for certain applications.

 Per-application pod settings are set via application Pod's annotations.

-Pod's annotations are available to override the global configuration options on individual pods.
 Annotations take precedence over global settings.
 If the same option is specified globally and via the annotation, the value from the annotation will be applied.

+The supported annotation set is limited but the `nginx-*-include` and `nginx-*-snippet` annotations allow any [custom NGINX configuration to be used by the solution](#using-custom-nginx-configuration).

 [There is the list of supported per-pod's annotations](pod-annotations.md)

 ## Configuration use cases

-As mentioned above, you can customize the solution in many ways.
-To make the most common and crucial of them easier to implement, we have prepared more detailed configuration descriptions with examples.
+As mentioned above, you can customize the solution in many ways to fit your infrastructure and requirements to the security solution.
+To make the most common customization options easier to implement, we have described them considering related best practices.

 ### Single and split deployment of containers